OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 ## Syntactic Validation

-The format of email addresses is defined by [RFC 5321](https://tools.ietf.org/html/rfc5321#section-4.1.2), and if far more complicated than most people realise.
+The format of email addresses is defined by [RFC 5321](https://tools.ietf.org/html/rfc5321#section-4.1.2), and is far more complicated than most people realise.
 As an example, the following are all considered to be valid email addresses:

 - `"><script>alert(1);</script>"@example.org`
 - `user+subaddress@example.org`